 What you need to know about computer eye strain glasses

 Digital eye strain or computer vision syndrome (CVS) is a condition that’s becoming more prevalent as we continue to advance our technology.
 In this modern age, the entirety of our lives revolve around our various devices.
 Be it browsing, emailing, texting, reading or working, all of it happens while looking at a screen.
 Apparently, we spend more time looking at screens than we do sleeping.
 The average person in the UK sleeps for six and a half hours a night and yet spends approximately 6.63 hours in front of various screens.
-Do we need computer eye strain glasses and if so why?
+Do we need anti blue light glasses and if so why?

 All of this screen time exposes us to blue light that has the ability to cause considerable harm to our eyes including digital eye strain.
 Blue light is the part of the visible spectrum that has the shortest wavelength and has the highest amount of energy.
 Visible light from the sun is made up of many different components but blue light or high-energy visible (HEV) light is the most harmful part.
 Blue light exposure at night can cause disruption of the circadian rhythm and insomnia.
 Additionally, blue light can damage photosensitive cells and affect vision.
 There’s also increasing evidence of the role that blue light plays in the development of CVS.
 To prevent and combat the occurrence of digital eye strain, computer eye strain glasses are gaining more and more traction.